chummer5a/chummer5a/dotnet7_update_todo.md

 - [x] Update build files of Plugins to copy them to the correct spots
 - ChummerHub.Client
     - [ ] I needed to remove the `SecurityProtocolType.Ssl3`, since it is not supported.
-      I'm not certain about the ramifications of this change
+      I'm not certain about the ramifications of this change, maybe it produces the other observed error.
     - [ ] HTTP302 on opening the group search (which leaves chummer in an unusable stat, because the error window is behind the now unresponsive group search window)

 ## Not necessarily needed right now